nasa/common-mapping-client/src/default-data/_core_default-data/help/faq.md

 ### Why can't I see an active layer?

-Some possible options are:
+_Some possible options are:_

-* The layer does not have data for the selected day.
+#### The layer does not have data for the selected day
-  * Try switching to a date you are sure has data.
+Try switching to a date you are sure has data.

-* The layer is beneath other active layer with similar spatial coverage.
+#### The layer is beneath other active layer with similar spatial coverage
-  * Try using the **LAYER CONTROLS** to move this layer to the top
+Try using the **LAYER CONTROLS** to move this layer to the top

-* The layer does not have spatial coverage in your current view.
+#### The layer does not have spatial coverage in your current view.
-  * Try zooming out to view the entire globe.
+Try zooming out to view the entire globe.

 ### How do I adjust the ordering of layers on the map?